nordcloud/cognitocurl/README.md

 - `--run "runcommand"` - pass your curl command here
 - `--hostedui hostedui.json` - if passed, Congito Hosted UI will be launched and configured using setup from provided json file
 - `--token` - if passed, run command will be ignored and access token will be printed to stdout instead
+- `--username` - if not passed, you will be prompted to enter a username (added to cli authentication)
+- `--password` - if not passed, you will be prompted to enter a password (added to cli authentication)

 #### Hosted UI json setup example